- 1. What is Selling Value not Price?

 8. Value Based Selling Training

 We include Value Selling in our most popular sales training course on Consultative Selling Skills.
-This is a one day course delivered either In House at a location of your choosing or as an open course where you may join other attendees.
+This is a one day course delivered either In House at a location of your choosing or as an open course where you may join other attendees and the content is focussed around how to sell value not price.
 A full list of dates and locations are available online.

 9. Recommended Reading